 Step 5 – So, depending on your preference, you can smoothly Control Installation of Apps in Windows 10.

-For reference, you can also refer our article on How to Disable / Enable App Notifications on Windows 10.
+For reference, How to Disable / Enable App Notifications on Windows 10.

-Windows 10 generally suggests using applications from the Store because they will safeguard your PC from outside threat.
-Hence, it is a great initiative from Microsoft that it introduced a setting that can Control Installation of Apps in Windows 10.
-Give a shot to this new feature and let us know your views on application installation control feature.
+Windows 10 generally suggests using applications from the Store because they will safeguard your PC from outside threats.
+Hence, it is a great initiative from Microsoft that introduced a setting that can Control Installation of Apps in Windows 10.
+Give a shot to this new feature and let us know your views on the application installation control feature.